rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 You can also use cloud-based solutions such as Amazon SNS and google Pub-Sub for communication between nodes.

-* Prefer to use cloud offerings to externalize and synchronize data between nodes for media storage and sharing.
+> Prefer to use cloud offerings such as aws efs, S3, google filestore etc to externalize and synchronize data between nodes for media storage and sharing.

 #### Deploying Red5 pro plugins in autoscaling environments